 What we liked:

-- The email has a clean, uncluttered design, in keeping with Google’s branding.
+- The email has a clean, uncluttered design, keeping with Google’s branding.

-- There are short descriptions of four things you can do with GSuite, along with helpful links.
+- There are short descriptions of four things you can do with GSuite and helpful links.

 - The combination of text and icons makes it visually appealing, and they still work even if people have images turned off.